jjgarcilazo/jobsearch/trabajo/README.md

-# Jobs
+# Github Job Search CLI

-Welcome to Github Jobsearch CLI this program is meant to seperate and search availible job postings on github jobs by full time and contract jobs.
+Welcome to Github Jobsearch CLI, this simple program is meant to seperate and search availible job postings on github jobs by full time and contract jobs.

 ## Installation